Carteret County License Hearing Guide

 Automatic License Suspension

-A DUI arrest in North Carolina automatically triggers a temporary suspension of your driving privileges.
-The length and terms of this suspension depend on whether you submitted to chemical testing (breath or blood) and the results of that test (if applicable), or if you refused testing altogether.
+In North Carolina, a DUI arrest triggers an immediate license seizure and a mandatory civil revocation period.
+The length and conditions of the suspension depend on whether you submitted to chemical testing and the results, or if you refused testing altogether.

 If You Took the Breath/Blood Test and Failed